Do you need a hair transplant?

 Listed below are some of the disadvantages associated with the FUE procedure:

 - Wider donor zone area compared to equivalent transplant procedures

 - Quality of hair grafts is very delicate, and the grafts have the possibility of getting easily destroyed during placement, as the grafts that have been extracted do not contain the protective dermis layer and fat.

-- The possibility that all the implanted grafts may not grow
+- The possibility that not all the implanted grafts may not grow

 What about the strip method?

 The strip method is basically where a strip of scalp containing healthy hair follicles is extracted from the patient and implanted on the bald areas of the scalp of the patient.
 The donor area will then be stitched or stapled together, and stitches will be removed after the area heals.
 The incision associated with a strip method is usually linear.

 Strip method is significantly economical compared to FUE, usually about half the price of FUE

 Provides the ability to move a larger number of grafts in a single surgical session to the balding areas